 But no one ever said that beauty and grief couldn’t coexist.

 Neither did they say the same about joy.

 In fact, sometimes joy will take the drivers seat, while grief gets in the back.

 Other times, beauty and joy are found only when we actively search for it in the grief.

-The circumstances that made us grow.
-The new friends.
-The privilege of watching our kids grow.
-The changing dynamics of our families.
+The hard circumstances we have had also transformed us.
+The new friends we love dearly.
+The privilege of watching our kids grow is an absolute gift.
+The changing dynamics of our families in good ways.
 The realization of the blessings we’ve been given in this life as we look back.

-We have a God who created grief and beauty to hold hands, too.
+We have a God who understands grief and joy hold hands, too.